chingQAQ/vite-form-ssg/README.md

 This is the repo to show how use server-side-generator create vue 3 web app with vite, it's effective for SEO.

+run `yarn dev` to preview,

+and `yarn build` you can seen app was builded to example folder, and that is server-side generated result.
+It friendly and kindly SEO.

 ---

 This template should help get you started developing with Vue 3 and Typescript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.